If you continue to use this site we will assume you are happy for us to set these cookies

 Are there any extra costs for equipment/materials ?

-Students will be required to purchase text books for each subject area and also a university specified calculator for this course.
+Students will be required to purchase text books for this course.